semify-eda/wfg-API/examples/README_i2c_comms.md

 -log C:\i2c_check\logs  # Location where to save the log files
 ```

+### Example
 A complete run configuration could look like this:
 ```bash
 python i2c_comms_check.py -log C:\semify\i2c_logs -scl A1 -sda A2 -lower 20 -upper 26 -rw 0 -rp 0x1 -rp_len 1 -rv 0x0101 -rv_len 2
 ```
+This will save the log files to the specified directory.
+Set up the SCL line on pin A1 and the SDA line on pin A2.
+The I2C address sweep will be done within the range of 20 to 26.
+Additionally, we will perform a write operation to the
+register address of 0x1, which has a length of one byte.
+The data we wish to write to this address is 0x0101 with a
+length of two bytes.

+The user must ensure that the register address corresponds to a valid address of the connected device and supports
+read/write capabilities.
+Additionally, it is essential to provide the correct length for both the address
+and data.
+Failure to do so may result in accessing and/or modifying an incorrect register.